 Common Network Port Numbers

-Using a port number we can recognize the exact process to which an Internet or other network message is to be forwarded when it arrives at a server.
-A host in a network can receive traffic from different hosts at the same time as well as can send traffic to different hosts.
-So, how the system recognize which data belongs to which application.
-TCP and UDP solve this problem using port numbers in their header.
+Using a port number, we can recognize the exact process by which an Internet or other network message will be forwarded when it arrives at a server.
+A host in a network can receive traffic from different hosts at the same time and send traffic to different hosts.
+So, how does the system recognize which data belongs to which application?
+TCP and UDP solve this problem using port numbers in their headers.

-Port numbers have the range from 0 to 65535, but port numbers 0 to 1023 has reserved for privileged services and designated as well-known ports number.
+Port numbers range from 0 to 65535, but port numbers 0 to 1023 are reserved for privileged services and designated as well-known port numbers.
 TCP and UDP on the receiving host know which application to send the data to based on the port numbers received in the headers.

-On the source host, each TCP or UDP session assign a random port number above the range of 1024.
+Each TCP or UDP session on the source host assigns a random port number above the range of 1024.
 So that returning traffic from the destination can be identified as belonging to the originating application.
-A combination of the IP address, Protocol (TCP or UDP) and the Port number forms a socket at both the sending and receiving hosts. in view of the fact that each socket is unique, an application can send and receive data to and from multiple hosts.
+A combination of the IP address, Protocol (TCP or UDP) and the Port number forms a socket at both the sending and receiving hosts.
+Because each socket is unique, an application can send and receive data to and from multiple hosts.

 November 14, 2022 @ 1:47 pm